GloryAdekunle/simple-gpa-calculator/README.md

 ### Data Source
-The were no data used, most of the datas would be provided by the user.
+There were no data used, most of the datas would be provided by the user.

 ### Tool
 - Python